ricber/digital-agriculture-datasets/README.md

 ## Semantic segmentation
 - **Sugar Beets 2016**: https://www.ipb.uni-bonn.de/data/sugarbeets2016/
+### Scene understanding
+- **RELLIS-3D: A Multi-modal Dataset for Off-Road Robotics**: Semantic segmentation on 2D RGB images and **3D LiDAR pointclouds** - https://github.com/unmannedlab/RELLIS-3D/tree/main
+- **RUGD Dataset**: The RUGD dataset focuses on semantic understanding of unstructured outdoor environments for applications in off-road autonomous navigation.
+The datset is comprised of video sequences captured from the camera onboard a mobile robot platform. - http://rugd.vision/
+- **GOOSE dataset**: GOOSE is the German Outdoor and Offroad Dataset and is a 2D & 3D semantic segmentation dataset framework.
+In contrast to existing datasets like Cityscapes or BDD100K, the focus is on unstructured off-road environments - https://goose-dataset.de/docs/
 ### Synthetic datasets for semantic segmentation
 - **Data synthesis methods for semantic segmentation in agriculture: A Capsicum annuum dataset**: https://doi.org/10.1016/j.compag.2017.12.001